Key Takeaways

 Amortized Interest

 Many lenders charge amortized interest, including auto loans and mortgages.
-The monthly payments remain fixed, but the interest charged each month changes over time.
-With amortization, the payments in the first few years are interest heavy.
-A smaller portion will go toward the principal.
-As time passes, a smaller portion of your monthly payments will be applied toward interest and more toward your principal balance.
+The monthly payments on these types of loans remain fixed, but the interest charged each month changes over time.
+With amortization, the payments in the first few years are interest-heavy, meaning that a smaller portion of each payment will go toward the principal, and the majority of your monthly payment will go toward paying interest.

 Here's how to calculate your interest amount for an amortized loan:

-• Divide the interest rate by the number of payments in a year.
-For example, if your interest rate is 5% and you'll be making monthly payments, divide 0.05 by 12 to get 0.004.
+- Divide the interest rate by the number of payments you must make in a year.
+For example, if your interest rate is 5% and you'll be making monthly payments, divide 0.05 by 12 to get the quotient value of 0.004.

-• Multiply that by the remaining loan balance to figure out how much you’ll be paying in interest charges in the first month.
-For example, if your principal amount is $6,000, the interest for that month will be $6,000 X 0.004 = $24.
+- Multiply that quotient of 0.004 by the current loan balance to figure out how much you’ll be paying in interest charges in that month.
+For example, if your principal amount at the beginning of the month is $6,000, the interest for that month will be $6,000 X 0.004 = $24.

-• Repeat this process with the remaining loan balance each month to get your amortized interest.
+- Repeat this process with the remaining loan balance each month, for the remaining loan term in months, to get your total amortized interest paid over the entire loan term.

 Factors That Affect Loan Interest Rates